fabio-rodriguez/linear-and-logistic-regression/README.md

 # linear-and-logistic-regression

-Predicting sex and height of people in R GaltonFamilies data set using Linear and Logistic regression.
+Using and comparing Linear and Logistic regression techniques with GaltonFamilies and MNIST data sets.

 1. 'linear regression for heights prediction.R' : Predicting height of the son based on the height of their father